Davidvisualstudio007/civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > Your answer here
    > Automaically gets called when a new instance of the class is created. in this context,
    > i would assume it uses a part of smiley.py and essentially 'append' to it

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > Your answer here
    > 'append' or add a new callable instance of the class to be used in a function later on

 ### 2.3.
 Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

-> Your answer here
 > SenseHat and the rest of the code uses cases, because most of the name of variable or other things that need to be manually named
 > uses underscore(_) to seperate each word

 2. List three aspects of this convention you see applied in the code.

-> Your answer here
 > sense_hat, dim_display, draw_mouth

 3. Give two examples of organizational documentation in the code.

-> Your answer here
 > """
         Set the SenseHat's light intensity to low (True) or high (False)
         :param dimmed: Dim the display if True, otherwise don't dim